Tuna543/ToDo-App/README.md

--make schedule
+-Make schedule

--manage time
+-Manage time

--stay focused
+-Stay focused

 This is a task management app, which will help users to stay organized and manage day to day tasks.
 Let’s suppose the app’s name is: “My Planer”.
 This app should allow users to: